¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 Some medical and behavioral health covered service expenses require prior authorization.
 In general, network providers must obtain authorization from us prior to providing a service or supply to a member.
 However, there are some network eligible service expenses for which you must obtain the prior authorization.

-- Non-Emergency health care services provided by non-network
+- Non-emergency health care services provided by non-network providers;

 - Reconstructive procedures;

-- Diagnostic Tests such as specialized labs, procedures and high
+- Diagnostic tests such as specialized labs, procedures and high technology imaging;

 - Injectable drugs and medications;